-Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings December 2016 open space and natural scenic resources, respect for history and heritage and support of visual character through enhanced landscaping measures and the protection of woodlands.
-The proposed mixed use project proposal responds to this principle through expanding recreational options for local residents, preserving and enhancing approximately 81 acres Community Character is identified as a fundamental attribute defined by the protection of of the Project Site as permanent open space areas.
-The Project will facilitate the conversion of existing private open space resources into fully accessible open space areas that are available for recreation, public gathering, and socialization.

-• Shared Direction is identified as a fundamental attribute and includes intergovernmental cooperation, diversified economies providing a strong tax base, and coordination with the State University of New York at Buffalo ("UB") and other educational institutions.
-The Project proposal respects this goal by providing a mixed use development that includes a diversified commercial component including neighborhood business and office, medical and professional office parks, and senior care facilities; supporting a diversified economic platform that strengthens and reinforces the local tax base.
+Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings October 2016 open space and natural scenic resources, respect for history and heritage and support of visual character through enhanced landscaping measures and the protection of woodlands.
+The proposed mixed use project proposal responds to this principle through expanding recreational options for local residents, preserving and enhancing approximately 64 acres Community Character is identified as a fundamental attribute defined by the protection of of the Project Site as permanent open space areas and incorporating the original WCC Clubhouse into the redevelopment of the site as a historic resource.
+The Project will facilitate the conversion of existing private open space resources into fully accessible open space areas that are available for recreation, public gathering, and socialization. • Shared Direction is identified as a fundamental attribute and includes intergovernmental cooperation, diversified economies providing a strong tax base, and coordination with the State University of New York at Buffalo ("UB") and other educational institutions.
+The Project proposal respects this goal by providing a mixed use development that includes a diversified commercial component including neighborhood business and office, medical diversified commercial component including neighborhood business and office, medi and professional office parks, and senior care facilities; supporting a diversified economic platform that strengthens and reinforces the local tax base.

 II.
 Plan Elements:

 The Comprehensive Plan includes specific policies, strategies, and actions that can be undertaken with respect to the different elements of land development and community planning that will ultimately work to implement the overall Vision Statement of the Comprehensive Plan.
 The following is an assessment of the Comprehensive Plan elements as identified and the means by which the Westwood Neighborhood has been designed to realize the Vision Statement as it relates to the individual elements.

 A. Land Use and Development:

-According to the Comprehensive Plan, the Land Use and Development Element is designed to guide new development, redevelopment, and preservation activities within the Town to achieve: • Revitalized older neighborhoods and commercial corridors.
+According to the Comprehensive Plan, the Land Use and Development Element is designed to guide new development, redevelopment, and preservation activities within the Town to achieve: Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings October 2016 • Revitalized older neighborhoods and commercial corridors.